governing-virtual-worlds/governing-virtual-worlds.github.io/README.md

 **Creative**: how is the project different from previous alternatives?
 Be audacious; don't just build a better mousetrap.

 **Impactful**: does the project solve a significant governance problem in the virtual world, whether for users or for the operator?
-Does it significantly improve "welfare" in the world in some sense?
+Does it significantly improve "welfare" in some sense?

 **Realistic**: is the project do-able, whether commercially, technologically, or politically?
 We know things can be complicated.
 But be honest about the obstacles, and tell us how you plan on overcoming them.